-Yongmunsa Temple, February 2015.
+February 2015.
 “Hi I’m River, so nice to meet you!” he said, clamping a hand down on my shoulder.
 It was early morning in Seoul and I was incredibly hungover after a beer-fuelled night of noraebang (Korean Karaoke) had led to full-on alcohol carnage at Club FF.
-I was a virtual zombie in the car as River sped off for the fifty-three kilometer journey.
-Located in the sleepy country province of Yangpyeong, the walking trail up to the temple complex begins here in the forest valley of Yongmunsan Mountain.
+I was a virtual zombie in the car as River sped off for the fifty-three kilometer journey from the South Korean capital.
+Located in the sleepy province of Yangpyeong, the walking trail up to the temple complex begins here in the forest valley of Yongmunsan Mountain.

-Yongmunsa Temple, February 2015.
-All of the buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and sneering fearsome dragons.
-Even in my blurry-eyed head-pounding state it was impossible not to be caught up in its beauty.
+February 2015.
+All of Yongmunsa Temple’s buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and fearsome, sneering dragons.
+Even in my blurry-eyed, head-pounding state it was impossible not to be caught up in its beauty.
 “Pretty good huh?” laughed River.